anasm-17/DSA_collaborative_prep/README.md

+**Under Development**
 # DSA_collaborative_prep
-Collaborative preparation for Data Structures and Algorithms intended for my peers at Master of Data Science at UBC but open to all for participation.
+A collaborative preparation for Data Structures and Algorithms intended for my peers at the Master of Data Science program at UBC, however, it is open to public for participation.

+# Usage